nicktodd/nodejs-course/lab-instructions/rest_database_lab.md

 Before starting the exercise, ensure that you have the following:

-- Python installed on your machine
+- NodeJS installed on your machine
-- Flask and mysql-connector-python packages installed

 ### Step 1: Setting Up the Project